Datomic/mbrainz-importer/README.md

 ## ADVANCED: Changing the Batch Size

 Don't do this unless you know what you are doing.
-Don't import at different batch sizes into the same db.
+Never import at different batch sizes into the same db.

     clojure -m datomic.mbrainz.importer.batch subsets {batch-size}